Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 #

 There are wonderful things to play with online for writers trying out ideas.
 Here, for example, at Research Project- Painting Techniques of Impressionism and Post-impressionism, it is possible to closely examine the string tying Manet’s Still Life with Asparagus.
 I wonder what Pinter might have made of that!
 Check out the full report in the ‘pdf.
-There are sets of amazing clos-ups of the textures of the painting.
+There are sets of amazing close-ups of the textures of the painting.

 #